autowarefoundation/open-ad-kit-docs/docs/start-guide/how-to-run-simulators/logging-simulator/run-on-cloud-env.md

-# Run on the cloud environment
+# Run on the cloud platform

-This page describes how to run the logging simulator on the cloud environment.
+This page describes how to run the logging simulator on the cloud platform.

 !!! warning "The cloud platform, Web.Auto, is offered by [TIER IV](https://tier4.jp/en/), and it is available for the Autoware Foundation members."